tessel/t2-docs/API/Supported_Languages.md

         try npm installing with "--force" and rerun your deployment command.
     Please file an issue at https://github.com/tessel/t2-cli/issues/new
 ```

+Submit an issue and we will look into precompiling it.
+Our precompilation server lives in the [`t2-compiler` repo](http://github.com/tessel/t2-compiler).

 ## Rust (work in progress)
 The Tessel team is working toward first-class support for Rust.
 If you're interested in the state of that project, check out the [tessel-rust repo](https://github.com/tessel/rust-tessel).